Workshops Sponsorship and funding Holding events Signage banners

 Visit the NSW Government website for the latest information on what you can and can't do.

-- Banners can only be displayed for one week at a time (no consecutive bookings).
+- Banners can only be displayed for a maximum of 2 consecutive weeks, and is dependent on other bookings.

 - Loss or damage to banners is not Council's responsibility.